mimrx/mimrx.github.io/README.md

 ![Comparison of the Valence of two compositions](valence.png)
 ![Comparison of the Valence of two compositions](energy.png)

+#### i compared the playlist of her work of *lost highway* with a playlist based on the film music of *lost highway* by david lynch - i also focused on the valence of the songs which are used/composed for each work
 ![Comparison of the Valence of two compositions](losthighway.png)